Bank vs. Mortgage Broker

 Another key benefit of using a mortgage brokers is that they have access to, and knowledge of, the entire mortgage market.
 They can advise which lenders will consider your case and which will not based on your individual circumstances.
 This is particularly useful for people with poor credit ratings.
 Mortgage brokers have access to lenders who specialize in servicing people with adverse credit, and can leverage relationships with mainstream banks.

 Mortgage brokers can also access exclusive deals not available on the open market, or negotiate a better interest rate or lower application fees from the lender in some cases.

 In addition to banks, other financial institutions such as trust companies and credit unions also service mortgages.
 You can access these rates directly or through a mortgage broker.

 How mortgage brokers finance mortgages

-Many of the major Canadian banks sell through mortgage brokers including TD Bank, Scotiabank, CIBC and ING.
+Many of the major Canadian banks sell through mortgage brokers, including TD Bank, Scotiabank and CIBC.
 In a recent survey conducted on our website, we asked our participating mortgage brokers which three lenders they work with the most.
 The most popular lenders were as follows:

 - TD Bank